-Gordianus sent his quaestor to Rome to arrange the murder of the praetorian prefect Vitalianus, who was probably loyal to Maximinus.
+Gordianus sent his quaestor to Rome to arrange the murder of the praetorian prefect Vitalianus, who was still loyal to Maximinus and governed the capital on his behalf.
 The prefect was killed by a group of centurions and soldiers, who subsequently spread the rumour that Maximinus himself had been killed (he was, of course, not even in Rome, but in his camp near Sirmium).
 The Senate and People were more than willing to believe the rumour and rejoiced upon hearing the news.
 The Senate decided to accept Gordianus I and II as joint Augusti and declared Maximinus Thrax an enemy of the state (hostis).
 The people now directed their anger towards people suspected of being supporters of Maximinus, the deposed emperor.
-Many people were killed in the ensuing riots, among them many who were innocent.
+Many citizens were killed in the ensuing riots, among them many who were innocent.
 The praefectus urbi Sabinianus was clubbed to death when he tried to calm the tensions.

 The emperor strikes back